cgerull/minimal-flask-server/README.md

 ## Usage

-Use this image as a base for your own Python webapp.
-If you need addtional modules please install them in user space for the user web inyour own image.
+Use this image as a base for your own Flask webapp.
+If you need addtional modules please install them in user space for the user 'web' (UID 1000) in your own image.